mohamaddiwany/DevOps-Task/readme.md

 ## Running petclinic locally
 Petclinic is a [Spring Boot](https://spring.io/guides/gs/spring-boot) application built using [Maven](https://spring.io/guides/gs/maven/).
 You can build a jar file and run it from the command line:

+##Information on how to run it with Kubernetes
+  1 - clone the repository
+  2 - run the Dockerfile
+  3 -

 ```
 git clone https://github.com/spring-projects/spring-petclinic.git